 Parents collecting children may arrive early.
 After the bell, children are escorted to after school activities, or to their ride home at the front of the school.
-After this time, students are brought to the elementary office or counseling office to await pickup.
+After this time, students are brought to the cafeteria, Elementary Office or Counseling Office to await pickup.

-Students leaving the school early must be issued a pass from the school office.
-Parents are requested to notify the teacher in advance when there is a need to take a child out of school early and are requested to schedule appointments after school, whenever possible.
+Students leaving the school early must be issued a pass from the Counseling Office.
+Parents are requested to notify the teachers in advance when there is a need to take a child out of school early and are requested to schedule their children's appointments after school, whenever possible.